 This MD&A contains certain "forward-looking information".
-All information, other than information pertaining to historical fact, which addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future, including, among other things, estimates in respect of mineral resource quantities, mineral resource qualities, the preparation of mineral resource estimates and the timing thereof, the Company's targets, goals, objectives and plans, the potential for lump and sinter at the Trairão Project (defined below), the potential for further metallurgical and mineralogical results on the basis of further testing, the Company's business plans, priorities and budget, including those associated with the Trairão Project, the Company's plans to actively look for new projects that could generate near-term cash flow for the Company and to review the use and allocation of its existing financial resources, projections in respect of capital expenditures, plans, the Company's liquidity and capital resources (including any plans to dispose of marketable securities).
+All information, other than information pertaining to historical fact, which addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future, including, among other things, estimates in respect of mineral resource quantities, mineral resource qualities, the preparation of mineral resource estimates and the timing thereof, the Company's targets, goals, objectives and plans, the potential for lump and/or sinter at the Trairão Project (defined below), the potential for further metallurgical and mineralogical results on the basis of further testing, the Company's business plans, priorities and budget, including those associated with the Trairão Project such as plans to apply for a trial mining or mining license, the Company's plans to actively look for new projects for the Company and the costs associated therewith, the Company's continuing plans to review the use and allocation of its existing financial resources, projections in respect of capital expenditures, plans, the Company's liquidity and capital resources (including any plans to dispose of marketable securities).